karloygard/xcomfortd-go/README.md

 1 reports changes.
 Subscribe to the topic that's relevant for the device that's actually associated with the datapoint.

-Copyright 2020 Karl Anders Øygard.
+Copyright 2020 Karl Anders Øygard and collaborators.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.